Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 - No additional ports

-While it's the fastest iPad on the market, that's not to say that the standard 10.2-inch iPad is lacking in power.
-With the A12 processor running the show, it still offers a lot of bang for your buck – especially considering that it's half the price of the Pro.
+While it’s the fastest iPad on the market, that’s not to say that the standard 10.9-inch iPad is lacking, particularly in value.
+The price is notably lower and still offers a lot compared to its larger counterpart.

 - Up to 10 hours of battery life